Shakeskeyboarde/wurk/packages/werk/README_CUSTOM_COMMANDS.md

 - `getGitFromRevision()`: Gets the "from" revision which should be used for detecting changes.
 Returns undefined outside of a Git repo, if the `--git-from-revision` options is not set.
 - `getGitIsClean(options?)`: Returns true if the workspace's git working tree is clean.
 Returns true outside of a Git repo.
 - `getIsModified(options?)`: Returns true if the workspace is not published, or there are uncommitted changes.
 Otherwise, it returns true if the workspace is part of a Git repo, and the diff of the "from" revision and the head commit is not empty.
+- `getEntryPoints()`: List all the files which are considered entry points for the workspace.
+- `getIsBuilt()`: Returns true if the workspace entry points exist.

 **Note:** If the workspace is not part of a Git repository, the workspace will read as clean and unmodified.